Courses that fulfill

 The development of political ideas in America from the Puritan colony experience to the present.
 Examines the changing concepts of the role of government and the nature of political society through the writings of major thinkers.
 Also listed as POLS 366.
 (D-D) (AY)

-*HIST 367 WOMEN AND MEN IN AMERICAN SOCIETY (4 credits) Research Credit.
+*HIST 367 HISTORY OF WOMEN, GENDER AND SEXUALITY IN THE UNITED STATES (4 credits) Research Credit.